Language Models Meet World Models: Embodied Experiences Enhance Language Models

 \subsection{Results}

-\textbf{Constructed Evaluation Tasks.} Results for all the downstream evaluation tasks are shown in Figure \ref{fig:main_result}.
-Detailed numbers of the results can be found in Appendix \ref{sec:appendix}.
-In general, the models trained with the world model significantly outperform the base models on various downstream tasks.
-On 7 out of the 11 tasks, GPT-J model with the world model even achieves better performance than ChatGPT as a much larger LM.
-Besides, we can see the world model improves LMs on both seen and unseen tasks.
+\textbf{Constructed Evaluation Tasks.} Results for all the downstream evaluation tasks are shown in Figure~\ref{fig:main_result} {and Figure~\ref{fig:llama}}. {For all the models, we compare the results obtained after finetuning with world model against those of the original base models.
+For GPT-J, we also include a finetuned model without EWC-LoRA as a baseline.} Detailed numbers of the results can be found in Appendix \ref{appendix:exp}. {We also conduct human evaluations for GPT-J on the plan generation task, which can be found in Appendix \ref{appendix:human_evaluation}.} In general, the models trained with the world model significantly outperform the baselines on various downstream tasks. {Our method is not only effective for small 1.3B model, but can also scale to larger 6B and 13B models.
+Specifically, our finetuned GPT-J and LLaMA-13B with world model even achieve better performance than ChatGPT as a much larger LM on most of the 11 tasks.} Besides, we can see the world model improves LMs on both seen and unseen tasks.
 This demonstrates that our model absorbs the knowledge for goal-oriented planning and random exploration instead of memorizing the seen experiences.
 Specifically, the better plan generation performance under the "Confusing" setting indicates that the world model improves the ability of LMs to avoid being interfered with by irrelevant contexts.
-On both housework QA and negation housework QA, our models surpass the baselines, showing that our models also acquire knowledge about the necessary objects for completing a housework activity.
+On both Housework QA and Negation Housework QA, our models surpass the baselines, showing that our models also acquire knowledge about the necessary objects for completing a housework activity.
 Results on other downstream tasks also prove the effectiveness of our method.